 Most of our studies run for one hour, though occasionally we run 30 minute sessions too.
-We would inform you of the duration ahead of time, of course.
+The duration of your session would be discussed ahead of time.

 If you would like to participate in a usability study, we require you to sign a Non-Disclosure Agreement (NDA).
 Among other things, the document states you will not share details discussed in the session, and that we have your permission to record the session.